 Either way, planting a tree can increase the value of your home, because home buyers prefer to live with trees, and the demand will increase the worth of your home.
 If you’re not planning on moving anytime soon, you might as well still plant some trees as a benefit to yourself.

 You will feel happy seeing and being in an outdoor space with tall, stoic Norwegian Spruce trees frosted with snow in the winter, Cleveland Pears blooming in the spring, birch trees with their leaves glinting in the summer sun and Red Maples ablaze with glorious red in autumn.

 The Arbor Day Foundation gives 10 free trees that are suited to your locality when you become a member ($10).
 That’s an easy way to get some trees!
 Whether you go for the free trees or choose to purchase more mature trees, you need to make sure they get the best start in their new location.

-A landscaper can help with placement of the plantings to give your property the best aesthetics and a certified arborist, such as the ones from Davey, can make sure to get the tree off to the best start.
+A landscaper can help with placement of the plantings to give your property the best aesthetics, and a certified arborist can make sure to get the tree off to the best start.
 March is a good time to plant trees; the soil is fresh and the trees still dormant.
 So what are you waiting for?
 Get growing, be happy!